lengoldenstein/tuxtech/README.md

 Automate all the Things!
 ===
-The tags _provision_ and _delete_  stitch together the inidividual steps in to a fully automated play.
+The tags _provision_ and _delete_ stitch together the individual steps in to a fully automated solution.
 _--tag provision_ combines roles: vmware_20, foreman_20, os_10
 _--tag delete_ combines roles: vmware_99, foreman_99, os_99